dannybrown37/DelugeRecordingCleaner/README.md

 2. Download the files from this repository.

-3. Put `clean.py` in the root folder of your Deluge backup. i.e., add the same level as the KITS, SAMPLES, SONGS, and SYNTHS folders
+3. Put `clean.py` in the root folder of your Deluge backup. i.e., at the same level as the KITS, SAMPLES, SONGS, and SYNTHS folders

 4. Run `clean.py`.